 How to Decide on Delivering Service for Keto?

 Deciding what service to use for your keto diet can be tricky.
 That’s why we’ll be comparing two leading competitors- Keto Krate and Keto Delivered.
 But we’ll also be looking at specific criteria to distinguish the two and decide which one is your best bet.
 Factors we’ll be looking at include:

-Delivery: Is shipping free?
+- Delivery: Do they offer free shipping or is there a high shipping fee?
 Are there options for flexible delivery?
 How often does delivery occur?
 Can you skip months, and how do you cancel?